-\end{proposition} See Appendix \ref{proof-of-proposition31} for detailed derivation.
-As the integral term in the r.h.s. of Eq. (\ref{exactsolution}) is solely dependent on the evaluation network $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_{s}, s\right)$ of scaled score function, we refer to such simplified exact solution form as \emph{score-based exact solution} of diffusion ODEs.
-Note that score-based exact solution form is merely an integral expression in theory for which we do not actually know its specific exact solution.
-Fortunately, we observe that the score-based exact solution form presents a fresh insight towards developing numerical methods for solving diffusion ODEs, as this exact solution form formulates a numerical solving format different from the DPM-Solver \cite{lu2022dpm}, as detailed in Section \ref{gexct}.
+As the integral term in the r.h.s. of Eq. (\ref{exactsolution}) is solely dependent on the evaluation network $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_{s}, s\right)$ of scaled score function, we refer to such a simplified solution formula as ``\emph{score-integrand form}" of diffusion ODEs.
+In score-integrand form, we can solve the diffusion ODE by integrating the $\boldsymbol{\epsilon}_{\theta}\left(\mathbf{x}_{t}, t\right)$.
+However, in theory, directly tackling this problem is very challenging because $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_{t}, t\right)$ is a large-scale, well-trained complex neural network.
+Nevertheless, we can solve it using numerical methods.
+For example, we can perform a Taylor expansion on the score-integrand.